 All those wishing to start the program from the first semester can apply to start in the summer or the winter semester.
-To do so, you must apply to the University of Potsdam by July 15 (to start in the winter semester) or by January 15 (to start in the summer semester).
-You can pre-register at any time beforehand.
+To do so, you must apply to the University of Potsdam.
+You can pre-register at any time before the application deadlines.
 At the appropriate time, you will receive an email informing you that the application form is available.

 The degree program in astrophysics is subject to restricted admission.
 A total of 20 places are available each year.
 For this reason, your application dossier must include a detailed letter of motivation.
 It is not possible to simply enroll on the program because all of the application documents must first be reviewed and evaluated with regard to the technical requirements.
 Applications can only be made online via the application portal of uni.assist e.V.
 The portal can be accessed from April 1 (if applying for the winter semester) or from November 1 (if applying for the summer semester).

 Before applying, it is advisable to talk to a specialist advisor.
 In a personal discussion with Professor Philipp Richter, you can find out more about the schedule of studies and clarify any questions you may have.
 You can also learn more about the content and topics explored on the program, and the options open to you in Potsdam.